 Towards or away from the West?

 India’s foreign policy suggests a nuanced shift towards the West, driven primarily by strategic and defence considerations, especially in the face of China’s rise.
 However, India continues to engage vigorously with Russia and China, which aligns with its interests.
 This strategy reflects multiple alliances rather than a definitive shift in any single direction.
-This strategy allows India to utilise its position to secure its interests best and maintain strategic autonomy.
+This strategy allows India to utilise its position to best secure its interests and maintain strategic autonomy.

 Contact us to discuss business, outsourcing, India or any other matter where we can collaborate!